 This is a financial promotion for The First Sentier Multi-Asset Strategy.
-This information is for professional clients only in the EEA and elsewhere where lawful.
+This information is for professional clients only in the UK and elsewhere where lawful.
 Investing involves certain risks including:

-Credit risk: the issuers of bonds or similar investments that the Fund buys may get into financial difficulty and may not pay income or repay capital to the Fund when due.
+- Credit risk: The issuers of bonds or similar investments may not pay income or repay capital when due.